 How: Join a whale watching tour in March or April for the best chance at seeing sperm whales.

 Hear a devil growl in the dark

 When: March, April and May

 The creature that everyone wants to see when they visit Tasmania is the eponymous Tasmanian devil – the world’s largest meat-eating marsupial.
 Found all over the island state, but partial to coastal and scrubland areas, devils tend to hang out on their own until breeding season (March, April and May), when the male has to fight for the female’s attention; including lots of very loud howling and growling.
-The shrieks can be heard several kilometres (more than a mile) away.
+The Tasmanian devil several kilometres (more than a mile) away.
 It all happens after dark and listening to a devil scream in the middle of the night is a thrilling experience you won’t soon forget.